WolfpackPSS/wolfpackpss.github.io/_posts/2016-08-23-history-of-the-pack-a-new-guard.md

 _Seq_ - Keeper Of The Way
 _Hyten_ - The Sentinel

 All proud officers of the new pack.
 He would need their strength in the coming battles.
+&nbsp;

 Following the destruction of the Old Drivers, the S.Q.U.I.D. assumed dominance of the galaxy.
 The Victrix Mortalis soon became their lackeys, with the strange alien Dark Matter Heroes shadowing every of S.Q.U.I.D.'s moves.